MLBott/home/_pages/contact.md

 layout: page
 title: Contact
 permalink: /contact/
-description: I care about my readers' opinions.
-Please leave a note or just say hello.
+description: If you have any comments or questions please leave a note.
+Or just say hello.
 ---

 ### Write to me
-I care about my readers' opinions.
-Please leave a note or just say hello.
+If you have any comments or questions please leave a note.
+Or just say hello.

 <form class="wj-contact rev" action="https://formspree.io/{{site.email}}" method="POST">
     <input type="email" name="email" placeholder="Email Address" class="input shadow">